Democrat unveils, then shelves, articles of impeachment against Trump

 However, after giving his speech, Green intentionally missed the window to formally introduce the measure, delaying it indefinitely.

-Green, one of only a handful of Democrats publicly calling for impeachment, told reporters he pulled the resolution to give his colleagues "a chance to review it."
+Green, one of only a handful of Democrats to publicly call for the president's impeachment, told reporters he pulled the resolution to give his fellow representatives "a chance to review it."

 “I want my colleagues do what their consciences dictates, as will I, and we’ll let history judge us all,” Green said.

-He would not say when he plans bring the resolution back to the House floor, but promised he would.
+He promised to bring the resolution back to the House floor, but did not say when.

-If he had followed through, Green would have forced every Democrat in the House to put themselves on the record one way or another on impeachment.
+If he had followed through, Green would have forced every Democrat in the House to put themselves on the record on impeachment.
 Many Democrats, including the party’s leadership, feel it's far too early for that and worry a premature vote would be a lose-lose proposition.

-A vote in favor of impeachment could make Democrats look like they're overreaching and reflexively obstructionist, while a vote against could inflame the restive left flank of the party.
+A vote in favor of impeachment could make Democrats look like they're overreaching and reflexively obstructionist, while a vote against could inflame the party's restive left flank.

-Also on Wednesday, progressive mega-donor Tom Steyer — who spent close to $100 million in the 2016 elections — wrote a letter to the campaign arm of House Democrats urging that the party's 2018 congressional candidates run on impeachment.
+Also on Wednesday, the progressive mega-donor Tom Steyer — who spent close to $100 million on the 2016 elections — wrote a letter to the campaign arm of House Democrats urging that the party's 2018 congressional candidates run on impeachment.

 "This is not a time for 'patience,'" Steyer wrote.
 "I am asking you today to make public your position on the impeachment of Donald Trump and call for his removal from office."